Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 * Views the data
 * Deletes the data

-These items need to be defined for each Master Data Entity.
-This lifecycles defines where something is created and edited.
-It may be that different systems are 'the' source at different stages in the data lifecycle. that is alright, as long as its something which can be explained.
+Define these items for each Master Data Entity.
+These lifecycles define where something is created and edited.
+At different steps in the lifecycle, other systems are 'the' primary source, and this can vary over time.

-A multi-master model is much more complex to keep aligned, so should be avoided.
+A multi-master model is more complex to keep aligned, so avoid it.

-### Worked example
+### Worked examples

 1. Customer is created in [Broker System] when ...
 [Event] ...
 By ...
-2. Customer is created in Eclipse when signed up to a Water contract.
+2. Customer is updated in Eclipse when signed up to a Water contract.
-3. Customer is created in WASTE when ...
+3. Customer is viewed in WASTE when ...
-4. Customer is created in EVIE when ...
+4. Customer is viewed in EVIE when ...
-5. Customer is viewed in ... when ...
+5. Customer is deleted in ... when ...

 ## 6. Appoint Data Stewards